-10. Set Yourself Up on Google My Business
+10. Set Yourself Up on Google Business Profile

-As the final step to driving SEO success as a small business, go ahead and set yourself up on Google My Business.
+As the final step to driving SEO success as a small business, go ahead and set yourself up on Google Business Profile.

 If you're not familiar with this, it's the platform that powers Google's map listings.
 And these are visible for almost all small business searches:

 As a small business, you simply can't ignore the visibility that can come from ranking on the map listings.
-Our guide to Google My Business listings can help you to set up and optimize your page.
+Our guide to Google Business Profile can help you to set up and optimize your page.

 Further Reading to Help You Learn More about SEO